LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L1/ex-1.rst

 Problem 2: Attributes of geometries (3 Points)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Write your codes for Problem 2 into a single ``read_attributes.py`` -file, submit for grading.

 1. Create a function called ``getCentroid()`` that takes any kind of Shapely's geometric -object as input and returns a centroid of that geometry.
 Demonstrate the usage of the function.